winedarksea/AutoTS/extended_tutorial.md

 ```

 #### Import of data
-There are two shapes of accepted import data, both already as a pandas `DataFrame`.
+There are two shapes of pandas `DataFrame` which are accepted.
-The first is *long* data, like that out of an aggregated sales table containing three columns identified to `.fit()` as `date_col, value_col, and id_col`.
+The first is *long* data, like that out of an aggregated sales-transaction table containing three columns identified to `.fit()` as `date_col {pd.Datetime}, value_col {the numeric or categorical data of interest}, and id_col {id string, if multiple series are provided}`.
 Alternatively, the data may be in a *wide* format where the index is a `pandas.DatetimeIndex`, and each column is a distinct data series.
+Some `AutoTS` parameters are only applicable if *long* style data is provided.

 If your data is already wide (one column for each value), to bring to a long format:
 ```